Backgrounder on Dry Cask Storage of Spent Nuclear Fuel

-Utilities began turning to dry storage in the 1980s to manage their spent fuel onsite.
+Utilities began turning to dry storage to manage their spent fuel onsite.
 After a few years in the pool, the fuel has cooled and its radioactivity decreased enough to allow it to be removed.
 Moving spent fuel into dry casks frees up space in the pool to store spent fuel newly removed from the reactor.

 Dry casks typically have a sealed metal cylinder to contain the spent fuel enclosed within a metal or concrete outer shell to provide radiation shielding.
 In some designs, casks are set vertically on a concrete pad; in others, they are placed horizontally.

 Dry cask storage is safe and environmentally sound.
 Cask systems are designed to contain radiation, manage heat and prevent nuclear fission.
 They must resist earthquakes, projectiles, tornadoes, floods, temperature extremes and other scenarios.
 The heat generated by a loaded spent fuel cask is typically less than is given off by a home-heating system.
 The heat and radioactivity decrease over time without the need for fans or pumps.
 The casks are under constant monitoring and surveillance.

 Licensing Dry Storage

 The NRC developed cask licensing requirements through a public process to provide a sound basis for ensuring protection of public health and safety and the environment.
 NRC staff conducts thorough reviews and only approves designs that meet those requirements.
 Utilities can choose from two licensing options, which both allow for public input:

 The NRC periodically inspects the design, manufacturing and use of dry casks.
 These inspections ensure licensees and vendors are following safety and security requirements and meeting the terms of their licenses and quality assurance programs.
 NRC inspectors also observe practice runs before utilities begin moving their spent fuel into dry casks.